 BlueDot is not the only algorithm that alerted about the possible threat of the COVID-19 virus.

 HealthMap from the Boston Children’s Hospital also flagged an alarming increase in specific illnesses, as did Metabiota, based in San Francisco.
-The algorithm’s forecast was only off by 37,000 cases when predicting the scale of the epidemic by March 3rd, 2020.
+The algorithm’s forecast was only off by 37,000 cases when predicting the scale of the epidemic by early March, 2020.

 Artificial intelligence has been involved in the race against time since the beginning of the pandemic.

 Artificial intelligence, in addition to analysing data and making predictions, can help with diagnosing patients, and can thus reduce the scale of the epidemic.